buehler/mse-project-thesis-1/sections/05_evaluation.md

 > NFR 5: The solution is modular.
 It is extensible with additional "translators", that provide the means of transforming the given credentials to other target formats.

 The architecture shows that the translator is a component that is orchestrated by the automation engine.
 The translators should target one specific authentication scheme and can be implemented in any language or framework.
 They must only adhere to the principles of the mesh.
 It is not defined how the communication between the proxy and the translator takes place.
-In the POC, Envoy (as the proxy) has a well-defined gRPC definition for such communication.
+In the PoC, Envoy (as the proxy) has a well-defined gRPC definition for such communication.
 Further work may contain the definition of translators for the automation engine.
 Using Envoy and the gRPC definition is a feasible option to implement a production-ready version of the mesh when using a cloud environment.

 ### NFR 6: Interoperability